Brigadier Sudhir Saxena

 Brigadier Sudhir Saxena: A Radiologist of Eminence

 Brigadier Sudhir Saxena’s career is a testament to his expertise in radiology and his leadership within both military and civilian medical spheres.
-A product of rigorous training, likely through the Armed Forces Medical College (AFMC) or a similar institution, he rose to the rank of Brigadier, a position that signifies not only medical proficiency but also administrative and strategic acumen.
+A product of rigorous training, he rose to the rank of Brigadier, a position that signifies not only medical proficiency but also administrative and strategic acumen.
 His tenure as Head of the Department (HOD) of Radiology at the All India Institute of Medical Sciences (AIIMS) Rishikesh from 2018 to 2023 marked a significant chapter in his professional life.
 During these five years, he steered the department at one of India’s premier medical institutions, overseeing advanced diagnostic services, training faculty and residents, and contributing to cutting-edge research in radiology.

 At AIIMS Rishikesh, Brigadier Saxena would have managed a department equipped with state-of-the-art imaging technologies—X-rays, CT scans, MRIs, and possibly ultrasonography—ensuring accurate diagnoses for a diverse patient population.
 His leadership likely played a key role in integrating new radiological techniques and fostering collaborations, aligning with AIIMS’s mission to deliver world-class healthcare and education.
 His military background would have brought a unique perspective to this civilian academic role, emphasizing precision, discipline, and resilience under pressure—qualities essential in high-stakes medical diagnostics.